jonforums/ffi-bogus/README.md

 </code></pre>

 That's a trivial fix to RG, right?
 Just check `run`'s return value before calling `make`.
 Done, submit the pull request and move on.
-Well, you've got two more hurdles to clear.
+Well, you've got at least two more hurdles to clear.
 The first is the current implementation of `Gem::Ext::Builder#run`

 <pre><code>class Gem::Ext::Builder